xrgzs/alist/README.md

-# Alist
+# DogList

 🗂️A file list program that supports multiple storages, powered by Gin and Solidjs.

-This is a fork of https://github.com/AlistGo/alist.
+This is a fork of https://github.com/AlistGo/alist by MadDogOwner.
 And the original project is suspected to have been sold since 2025.

 ## Document